This can present problems, particularly if you try to bend down.

 - Keep a supply of nappies etc both upstairs and downstairs, and remember to refill it when planning your daily trips.

 - It is easiest to sit down to get dressed and undressed so as to avoid standing on one leg.

 - Put pants, trousers and socks over your feet and then you only have to stand up once to pull them all up at the same time.

 - Use a ‘helping hand’ (provided by an occupational therapist (OT)) to help put clothes over your feet.

 - Socks and tights aids (provided by an OT) can be used to help put on socks and tights if you cannot bend.

-- Slip-on shoes avoid you having to bend.
+- Slip-on shoes and using a long-handled shoe horn (provided by an OT) can help to avoid you having to bend.